C.S. Lewis Oxford Tour Route

 10 Old High Street

-August 1955, Joy Davidman, with her sons David and Douglas Gresham, rent 10 Old High Street, one mile from The Kilns.
+In August 1955, Joy Davidman rents 10 Old High Street, about one mile from C.S.
+Lewis’s home, The Kilns.

 Addison’s Walk

-Forested path beside a stream behind Magdalen College, named after the eighteenth-century poet and essayist Joseph Addison.
+Forested path beside a stream behind Magdalen College, named after Joseph Addison.

 Magdalen College